Jean-BaptisteAC/Customer-classification/README.md

 ![image](https://user-images.githubusercontent.com/66775006/215201974-504c1ff1-9a90-4764-b392-53e5182c5588.png)

-Now that we have now our scaled data, we can do the final step of our preprocessing, which is the **One-Hot-Encoding** of the remaining variables.
+Now that we have our scaled data, we can do the final step of our preprocessing, which is the **One-Hot-Encoding** of the remaining variables.

 ### One Hot Encoding for marital, contact and poutcome Columns